 220.127.116.11.
 Serial port connection diagram¶

-High data transfer speeds through long cables in case of electromagnetic interference are impossible.
+High data transfer speeds through long cables (the cable must be up to 5 meters long) in case of electromagnetic interference are impossible.
 If transfer errors do occur, use RC filtering circuits and reduce transfer speeds so that characteristic time of an RC-circuit is at least 4 times less than time needed to transfer a single bit.
 RC-circuit characteristic time is chosen based on the circumstances.